-- Cities face roughly the same amount of cooling degree days on average, or times when the air conditioner must run
+- Cities face roughly the same amount of cooling degree days on average, or time when the air conditioner must run.

-- While utility prices have risen, the most accurate measure is still the Department of Energy’s most recent electricity costs across states.
+- While utility prices have risen in 2025, the most accurate measure is still the Department of Energy’s most recent electricity costs across states.
 While many large cities have their own power systems, this enabled an apples-to-apples comparison.

-- Southern states and Northern states have different SEER ratings, but the difference of 14 versus 15 SEER is relatively small, so we relied on the more efficient Southern models.
+- Northern and southern states have different SEER ratings, but the difference of 14 versus 15 SEER is relatively small, so we relied on the more efficient Southern models.

 City | 1-BR (725 sq ft) | 2-BR (975 sq ft) | 3-BR (1,100 sq ft) |